marcohernaiz/JOSUDO/replit.md

   - Fixed icon logic to show moon (🌙) in dark mode and sun (☀️) in light mode
   - Added subtle hover effect instead of solid background
   - Enhanced visual consistency with minimal, clean design approach
+  - Updated button to match page background color (white/black) with no borders
+  - Applied ghost variant for seamless integration with header design

 ## User Preferences